aws-samples/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/50-identity-based-routing.md

 Currently, your virtualservice routes to all 3 versions of the ui.

-To check Cookie ID in Chrome:
+To check Session ID in Chrome:

   * Right-click and click on Inspect to open the developer console.
   * Go to the Applications tab on the console.